 The "Red Carpet" or banquet (prom) is organized by a parent group that establishes itself at the beginning of each year.
 All graduating or "almost graduating" students are welcome as it is a general celebration with their peers.
-Staff are welcome to attend the red carpet arrival which takes place at the school entrance approximately 2 hours before the students get on buses to head to their banquet venue.
+Staff are welcome to attend the red carpet arrival, and are sometimes asked to help out, and this takes place at the school entrance approximately 2 hours before the students get on buses to head to their banquet venue.
 It is always entertaining.